Call 1-877-322-0281 Monday through Friday, 9:00 AM to 6:00 PM ET.

 Ozempic® provides powerful A1C reduction.a

-A majority of adults taking Ozempic® reached an A1C under 7% and maintained it.b
+A majority of adults taking Ozempic®, along with diet and exercise, reached an A1C under 7% and maintained it.b

-aIn 2 different studies, adults lowered A1C, on average, by:
+aIn 2 different studies, adults with type 2 diabetes lowered A1C, on average, by:

 from a starting average A1C of 8.0% and 8.9%, respectively.